 You must consider where you are at in life.
 If you plan on having children in the coming years it might be important to set yourself up in the family home now.
 Or, if you are ceasing full time work soon, it might be wise to buy the property now that you plan on retiring in over the next few years.

 CONSIDERATION: WHEN WILL YOU NEED A DEPOSIT FOR YOUR OWN HOME?

 If you decide to buy for investment first, your deposit and savings will need to be contributed to the purchase so you will more than likely have no cash left over.
 If you want to buy an owner occupied property within 12-24 months it may be difficult.
 Not impossible, but certainly more complex.
 On the positive side if you buy a $450,000 investment property, at conservative growth of 5% per annum, that’s an increase to your property value of about $22,500 per year.
 Not many people have the ability to save that amount of money over that period of time.
-So after the 24-month mark you should have plenty enough equity in the first property to draw on and assist you buying your owner occupied home.
+So after the 24-month mark you might just have enough equity in the first property to draw on and assist you buying your owner occupied home.

-CONSIDERATION: TALK TO AN EXPERT FIRST
+CONSIDERATION: TALK TO ONE OF OUR GENIUSES FIRST

-Sure, buying to invest and paying off someone else’s mortgage while you rent may seem a little outside the square (especially when we have all grown up being told “rent money is dead money!”) however it is a strategy that I have used to build my wealth and it might just be a better option for you too.
+Sure, buying to invest and paying off someone else’s mortgage while you rent may seem a little outside the square (especially when we have all grown up being told “rent money is dead money!”) however it is a strategy that many have used to build wealth and it might just be a better option for you too.